The Vegan Scavengers Who Want To Change The World

 Freegans claim to take this a step further by recognizing that in a complex, industrial, mass-production economy driven by profit, abuses of humans, animals, and the earth abound at all levels of production (from acquisition to raw materials to production to transportation) and in just about every product we buy.

-A vexing question for animal rights advocates is what to do about non-vegan food and other non-vegan items recovered from the trash.
+A vexing question for animal rights advocates is what to do about non-vegan food and other items recovered from the trash.

 For many, the term “freegan” has inaccurately come to mean people who will eat animal products if they can obtain them without purchasing them, overshadowing the critique that freeganism offers of mainstream consumerism.